+MU 500 Applied Lessons and Recitals

+MU 501 Chamber Music

+MU 502 Performance Class

+MU 503 Collaboration

+MU 504 Orchestra

+MU 505 Orchestral Repertoire

-MU 500 Applied Lessons and Recitals3 cr.
-This course places emphasis on expanding repertoire and is designed to develop artistry, technical skills, performing technique, analytical understanding, and professionalism.
-Students have two intensive one-hour private lessons per week.
-Assigned new repertoire will be performed in recital at the end of each semester.
-Students will be encouraged to participate in regional, national and international competitions.
-Repeatable registration for credit allowed, not to exceed 36 credits, culminating in the passing of a major recital as adjudicated by music faculty during the student's final semester of study.
+MU 530 Applied Music.
+6 cm.
+This course places emphasis on the development and expansion of appropriate repertoire and is designed to develop musical artistry, technical skills, performing technique, analytical understanding, and professional level musical performance.
+Students have two intensive one-hour lessons per week.
+Repeatable registration for credit allowed, not to exceed 24 credits, culminating in the passing of a major recital as adjudicated by music faculty during the student's final semester of study.

+MU 534 Music History: Medieval, Renaissance and Baroque